-Dan works from his own photographs to make the screen-printed elements such as figures, cars, architecture and mountains.
-Once he has taken a photo he is particularly happy with, he often experiments with it in a series of paintings, giving each its own unique background, palette and mood.
+The artist works from his own photographs to make the screen-printed elements such as figures, cars, architecture and mountains.
+When he has taken a photo he is particularly happy with, he often experiments with it in a series of paintings, giving each its own unique background, palette and mood.

-Dan’s work is widely exhibited and extremely popular at major art fairs and gallery shows in Europe, Asia and the USA, including solo exhibitions at Adam Gallery in Bath in 2015 and 2017 and regular group shows at Josie Eastwood Fine Art (annual summer and winter group shows since 2012) and Will’s Art Warehouse in London, most recently in 2019.
-In 2019 one of Dan’s paintings was selected for the Royal West of England Academy’s Annual Open Exhibition.
+Dan’s work is widely exhibited and very well received at major art fairs and gallery shows in Europe, Asia and the USA, including solo exhibitions at Adam Gallery in Bath in 2017 and 2021, and group shows at Josie Eastwood Fine Art (annual summer and winter group shows since 2012) and Will’s Art Warehouse in London.
+One of Dan’s paintings was selected for the Royal West of England Academy’s Annual Open Exhibition in 2019.